ESL Speaking

 Yes?
 Thought so.
 Then you’re going to love this book over on Amazon, 101 ESL Activities: For Teenagers and Adults.
 It’s lesson planning made easy, guaranteed.

 The book is neatly divided into sections: reading, speaking, 4-skills, warmups, etc., so you’ll be able to find what you’re looking for in seconds.
-Add some variety into your lessons and keep things interesting and fun for your students.
+Add some variety to your lessons and keep things interesting and fun for your students.

 Each activity starts off with a brief overview that’ll allow you to see, at a glance if it’s right for your lesson.
-Then, you can read the step by step instructions for how to prepare for the activity before class, then what do during class with your students.
+Then, you can read the step-by-step instructions for how to prepare for the activity before class, then what do during class with your students.
 Finally, don’t forget the handy teaching tips that’ll help you avoid the most common problems.

 The book is available in both digital and print formats.
 Keep a hard copy on the bookshelf at school as a handy reference.
 Or, take a copy with you to go on your phone for lesson planning at home or in coffee shops.
 It’s up to you!